 ‘But my parents, they will be angry with you for being the reason I did it.’
 Fleur buried her face in his neck.
 ‘I’m sorry.
 I made things even harder for you.’

 ‘I quite like that you wanted to defend me.’
 He kissed her on the top of the head.
-‘And someone once told me that the more it hurts to get something, the more satisfying winning it is.’
+‘And someone once told me that the more it hurts to get something, the more satisfying getting it is.’

 ‘If you want me here and I’m allowed to stay, then I’ll come,’ Harry murmured.
 ‘I can ignore anything I have to.’